 13th.
 "Employed on board most of the day.
-Omitted mentioning that last week a cance from Tea-huu-poo, and another from Tautira, reached the ship.
-In both these cances were persons with whom we had social and religious intercourse at the places where they reside.
+Omitted mentioning that last week a canoe from Tea-hu-poo, and another from Tautira, reached the ship.
+In both these canoes were persons with whom we had social and religious intercourse at the places where they reside.
 Their coming afforded an opportunity to send clothing and slates for some of the most diligent children at the district schools in those parts; and nails suitable for general purposes, to the different congregations.
 As the dear people composing them had abundantly more than administered to my wants when amongst them, it was a relief to be enabled to return their kindness.

-"There are so many aggravated circumstances which contribute to lessen the desire of the people for religion, that the present prospect of things here is truly discouraging; added to which, the landing of spirituous liquors is permitted or winked at, from the English traders and whalers to the colonies of New South Wales, and of those from America, which are much more numerous than the British.
-Hopeless indeed will be every attempt to Christianize the natives of those islands, that are labouring under and exposed to these disadvantages, which must ever obstruct the free course of the gospel.
+"There are so many aggravated circumstances which contribute to lessen the desire of the people for religion, that the present prospect of things here is truly discouraging; added to which, the landing of spirituous liquors is permitted or winked at, from the English whalers and traders from the colonies of New South Wales, and those from America, which are much more numerous than the British.
+Hopeless indeed will be every attempt to Christianize the natives of those islands, that are labouring under and exposed to these disadvantages, which must ever obstruct the free course of the Gospel.